Certified ScrumMaster Training with Michigan Technology Services

 Note: The Scrum Alliance has allowed virtual classes taught by CSTs as we all deal with the Covid-19 situation.
 Our upcoming CSM workshops are now virtual workshops.
 You are still eligible to get certified after 2 days of virtual/online training with Chet.

-A September weekday Certified ScrumMaster workshop with Steve Spearman is scheduled for Thursday and Friday, September 23-24, 2021. **Note – this workshop is sold out.
-Please chose another CSM workshop** The regular course fee is $795/student, but early enrollment, prior to September 15 is $695/student.
+Our January weekday public Certified ScrumMaster workshop with Steve Spearman is scheduled for Monday and Tuesday, January 30 and 31, 2023.
+The regular course fee is $795/student, but early enrollment, prior to January 28, is $695/student.
 The CSM exam fee is included in the course fee, as well as a two year membership with the Scrum Alliance.
-While we are located in Farmington Hills the September ScrumMaster workshop will be virtual. * Call 248-489-0408 with questions.
+While we are located in Farmington Hills the January ScrumMaster workshop will be virtual.